AI Website BuildersDorikDorikDurableDurableMixoMixoUseArticleUseArticleEmergentEmergentLovableLovableRunableRunableCarrdCarrd AI Website Builders

 not a UI-first builder

 Most AI builders take a UI-first approach — they generate a beautiful frontend and leave you to figure out the database, the authentication, the API integrations, and the deployment infrastructure.
-Emergent starts with system architecture.
+It starts with system architecture.
 The distinction matters enormously when what you are building has real complexity.

 The category distinction that most reviews get wrong: Emergent is not low-code.
 It is not no-code.
 It is AI-code — a system that writes, tests, validates, and deploys production-grade software through conversation, using the same underlying frameworks a development team would use.
 React and Next.js for the frontend.
 Node.js or FastAPI for the backend.
 PostgreSQL or MongoDB for the database.
 Kubernetes on Google Cloud for infrastructure.
 You are not using a simplified version of these technologies.
 You are using the real thing, generated and managed by a coordinated agent system.